espeak-ng/espeak-ng/README.md

         $ ./autogen.sh
         $ ./configure --prefix=/usr
         $ make android

+## Building the APK with Eclipse

-3. Open Eclipse.
+1. Open Eclipse.
-4. Create a new workspace.
+2. Create a new workspace.
-5. Import the espeak folder as an exising Android project.
+3. Import the espeak folder as an exising Android project.
-6. Build the espeak apk within Eclipse.
+4. Build the espeak apk within Eclipse.

-## Installing

 The generated `eSpeakActivity.apk` can be installed like any other apk build via eclipse, such as by using the `Run` menu option.

+## Building the APK from the Command Line

+1. Update the project using the Android utility which is part of the SDK:

+        $ cd android
+        $ android update project -s -t 1 -p .
+2. Build the package.

+        $ ant release

+In order to install the built `bin/eSpeakActivity-release-unsigned.apk` APK, you need to self-sign the package.
+You can do this by:

+1. Creating a certificate, if you do not already have one:

+        $ keytool -genkey -keystore [YOUR_CERTIFICATE] -alias [ALIAS]
+2. Sign the package using your certificate:

+        $ jarsigner -sigalg MD5withRSA -digestalg SHA1 \
+          -keystore [YOUR_CERTIFICATE] \
+          bin/eSpeakActivity-release-unsigned.apk [ALIAS]
+3. Align the apk using the zipalign tool.

+        $ zipalign 4 bin/eSpeakActivity-release-unsigned.apk \
+          bin/eSpeakActivity-release-signed.apk

+Now, you can install the APK using the `adb` tool:

+    $ adb install -r bin/eSpeakActivity-release-signed.apk

+## Enabling eSpeak on the Device

 After running, `eSpeakActivity` will extract the `espeakdata.zip` file into its own data directory to set up the available voices.